 Do facilitators design curriculum?

-The programmatic curriculum and content is primarily created by The Experiment Digital team and implemented by digital facilitators.
+The programmatic curriculum and content are primarily created by The Experiment Digital team and implemented by digital facilitators.
 In other words, facilitators are not responsible for designing or creating activities for the participants.
-However, in some parts of the program, there is room for creativity and improvisation on behalf of the facilitator to introduce icebreaker and teambuilding activities.
+However, in some parts of the program, there is room for creativity and improvisation on behalf of the facilitator to introduce icebreakers and teambuilding activities.

 — Ibrahim (Iraq), Alumnus of Iraqi Young Leaders Exchange Program and The Experiment Digital Facilitator 2017, 2019, and 2020

 Cross-cultural collaboration and problem solving makes this program special.
 Many exchanges focus on “learning about” another culture.
 In this program, participants from various cultures are coming to the table as equals to focus on issues that are important to them.
 Through supporting one another they of course learn about each other, but that isn’t the end game.
 It is deeper than that.

 — Lauren (U.S.), The Experiment Group Leader 2018 & 2019 and The Experiment Digital Facilitator 2020